© Ground Picture/Shutterstock.com

 It’s helpful to observe the process in action to record the current situation.
 Additional information about the operation can be gathered from historical data, employee interviews, and process flowcharts.

 Before creating a standard operating sheet, be sure to develop the best method for conducting the operation.
 Question what is currently being done and if there are ways to reduce waste.
-Test out the method to make sure operators are able to perform the tasks safely and effectively.
+Test out the method to make sure operators can perform the tasks safely and effectively.

 Outline the main steps and the tasks associated with each one.
 Include the amount of time each task takes and any key points to remember around safety or quality.
 Include images of the work area and process steps as well.